 A: Check out The Challenge page to find out more details about the itinerary and the route.

 A: Cycling will start early to avoid the worst of the sun, usually around 6am.

 A: The Sierra Leone roads are mainly hard packed mud and there is a little tarmac in Liberia.
 The route has rolling hills but is not mountainous.
 Think South Downs, not Alps!

 Q: Can I take my own bike?

 A: In short, yes.
 But you do not have to take your own bike.
 Please note that this is not a road race on tarmac but a cycle challenge in West Africa!
-Please contact email@example.com to discuss this point further.
+Please contact firstname.lastname@example.org to discuss further.

 Q: How can I register?